 More directly related to combat are the new "Finish" and "Command Style" features.
 The "Finish" command is essentially a powerful strike which can be activated after hitting the enemy enough times with basic attacks.
-"Command Styles" are various forms which your character can enter after executing a certain type of ability in quick succession.
+"Command Styles" are various forms which the character can enter after executing a certain type of ability in quick succession.
 For example, if Terra were to activate several melee action commands, he would enter the "Rock Breaker" command style, granting him very powerful melee strikes.
 However, if he were to use several Thunder spells, he would enter "Thundershock" - granting him electricity based strikes culminating in a massive electrical burst.
 Each of the command styles features it's own "Finish" command, which is often a devastating area attack.

 Click Here for Gameplay and E3 Trailers

 Kingdom Hearts: Birth by Sleep features the following worlds: